tinysystems/easeIO/README.md

 For ease-of-use, we have transformed the code for Single timely operation.
 -->
 ## Basic Application development with EaseIO
+In EaseIO-compiler/test/Transformed/ directory, there are sample benchmark applications implemented using EaseIO.
+The Timely_Temp_Org_transformed.c file is one of our uni-task benchmark applications.
+This application shows an example of the <em> Timely</em> re-execution semantic of the EaseIO.
+The application basically gets hundred temperature sensor measurements.
+The time constraint of this application is finishing the task within 10 sec after the sensor is read.
+If the power failure time interval exceeds 10 ms, then EaseIO runtime gets the temperature value again.
+Otherwise, EaseIO runtime skips measuring temperature and finishes the remaining part of the task.
 ```c
 __nv  uint64_t exe_number = 0;